 LAB MEDIA: Figure 2B.
 Video editor: Highlight the 2D bar.

-Immediately after printing, Jeko-1 cells were evenly distributed in the hydrogel slice and were predominantly TMRM-positive, indicating viability [1].
+Immediately after printing, Jeko-1 cells were evenly distributed in the hydrogel slice and were predominantly TMRM (pronounce: T-M-R-M)-positive, indicating viability [1].
 Only a few cells were positive for Caspase-3 and PicoGreen, markers of apoptosis and death respectively [2].

 LAB MEDIA: Figure 2D.
 Video editor: Zoom in on the red-stained “TMRM” cells on d0 panel.